uzzielperez/uzzielperez.github.io/_posts/2020-08-30-Can-I-be-less-neurotic.md

 At least for this field, not necessarily for other creative fields:
 > **Peace of mind is the most important prerequisite for creative work.” - Richard Feynman**

-And realistically, with family life and the world we live in, "Peace of mind" is hard to achieve.
+And realistically, for some people with family life, other issues and the world we live in, "Peace of mind" is hard to achieve.
 But we can try to find a process or a way to feel it.
 Will keep on learning.